Home About Work Approach Impact Contact

 Product Launch Readiness

-Managing an eLearning project end-to-end for a medical device product launch.
-From kickoff through LMS deployment, every phase tracked, every dependency managed, delivered on time.
+Leading an eLearning project end-to-end for a medical device product launch.
+From kickoff through LMS deployment, scope, schedule, and dependencies actively managed against a fixed go-live date.

 Discover